Nicolasedit/wireless-exam/quiz.md

 - [ ] Small cells are only suitable for urban areas, while larger cells can only be used in rural areas.
 - [ ] Small cells reduce interference and improve signal quality, whereas larger cells are prone to higher levels of interference and degraded signal quality.
 - [X] Small cells provide higher capacity and better coverage in dense areas but may require more frequent handovers as users move, while larger cells cover wider areas with fewer handovers but might have lower capacity in dense environments.

+**Which of the following technologies are used in 4G networks to enhance security?**
+- [x] Advanced Encryption Standard (AES) for data encryption.
+- [x] Non-Access Stratum (NAS) security for signaling protection.
+- [ ] Implementation of advanced firewall technologies at the network core.
+- [ ] Temporary Mobile Subscriber Identity (TMSI) for user anonymity.
+- [ ] None of the other options.

+**What is the difference between the IMSI and the TMSI in mobile networks?**

+- [ ] The IMSI identifies the mobile device, while the TMSI identifies the subscriber's location area.
+- [ ] The IMSI is a randomly generated number used for secure authentication, while the TMSI is a fixed identifier stored on the SIM card.
+- [ ] None of the other options.
+- [x] The IMSI is a unique identifier assigned to a mobile subscriber by the home network, while the TMSI is a temporary identifier used to protect the subscriber's identity during communications with the network.
+- [ ] The IMSI is used for billing and account management, while the TMSI is used for data encryption.